ravi-gopalan/ipl_analysis/README.md

 3. Could we break up an inning to see the performance by each quarter?
 4. How many deliveries that couldn' be scored off could be another parameter
 ### These were then identified
+There were no categorical variables that were defined as part of the model.
+Any missing values were imputed through SimpleImputer.

 ### To determine the best model the following steps were used
 1. 7 different classifiers were tested:
 * *Logistic Regression*